dowido/Domain-expansion/README.md

-  dxcdvcdfjflvhhjuu  h bVln expansion by don
+  dxcdvcdfjflvhhjuu  h bVlnexpansion by don